-- A. Bands: Pretensioned, wrap around plastic sleeves; colored adhesive tape: or a combination of both.
-Make each color band 2 inches wide, completely encircling conduit, and place adjacent bands of two color markings in contact, side by side. - B. Band Locations: - a.
-At changes in direction, - b.
+A. Bands: Pretensioned, wrap around plastic sleeves; colored adhesive tape: or a combination of both.
+Make each color band 2 inches wide, completely encircling conduit, and place adjacent bands of two color markings in contact, side by side.

+B. Band Locations:

+- a.
+At changes in direction. - b.
 Within 5 feet of penetrations of walls, ceilings and floors. - c.
-At 50 foot maximum in straight runs, and at 25 foot maximum intervals in congested areas (This requirement may be waived in public areas at the discretion of the Management of the Office of Airport Technologies). - d.
-Call 410-859-7599 give type of label and you will be directed to the proper authority.
+At 50 foot maximum intervals in straight runs, and at 25 foot maximum intervals in congested areas.
+This requirement may be waived in public areas at the discretion of the MAA OT.

+d.
+Call 410-859-7599, give type of label, and you will be directed to the proper authority.

-Office of Airport Technology contact list
+Office of Technology contact list:

-Timothy Watson, Manager, Telecommunications (Paging and Telecommunications)
+Timothy Watson, Manager, Telecommunications (Paging, Telecommunications and Fiber Optics)